priyankmakwana88/Attendance_Management_openCV/README.md

 # Attendance-Management---OpenCV
 It adds the student into a global database and marks the attendance of the each student using live camera or picture of the class.

-# 1. Add the student into global datbase
+# 1. Add the student into global database

 Additional check for ambiguity is implemented, i.e. if a student tries to register himself/herself multiple times is restricted by the program.